SageMusic-lab/youtube-playlist-to-mp3/README.md

 This project does not bypass DRM, private content, or access controls.

-YouTube availability, restrictions, and technical requirements can change over time.
+YouTube availability and technical requirements can change over time.

 ---

 # 🚀 Quick Start

-The easiest way to use this project is to **clone the repository**.
+You don't need to manually install every component.

+The repository includes installers for both macOS and Windows.

+---

+## 🍎 macOS

-## 1. Clone the repository
+### 1. Clone the repository

-Open Terminal on macOS or PowerShell on Windows and run:
+Open Terminal and run:

 ```bash
 git clone https://github.com/SageMusic-lab/youtube-playlist-to-mp3.git
 ```

-Then enter the project folder:
+Then enter the project:

 ```bash
 cd youtube-playlist-to-mp3
 ```

----

-# 🍎 macOS
+### 2. Start the installer

 Run: